 Worker classification and AB 5 FAQS (Frequently Asked Questions)

-There have been recent changes to California law addressing worker classification, including the signing into law in September 2019 of Assembly Bill 5 (AB 5).
-AB 5, which goes into effect on January 1, 2020, may impact whether workers are treated as employees or as independent contractors under California law.
-Although these FAQs provide some information about AB 5, you are encouraged to visit the website of the California Labor and Workforce Development Agency, which contains information from various state entities to help workers, employers, and hiring entities understand AB 5 and other California worker classification laws, including their rights and obligations: https://www.labor.ca.gov/employmentstatus/.
+There have been changes to California law addressing worker classification, including the signing into law in September 2019 of Assembly Bill 5 (AB 5).
+AB 5, which went into effect on January 1, 2020, may impact whether workers are treated as employees or as independent contractors under California law.
+Although these FAQs provide some information about AB 5, you are encouraged to visit the website of the California Labor and Workforce Development Agency, which contains information from various state entities to help workers, employers, and hiring entities understand AB 5 and other related bills and other California worker classification laws, including their rights and obligations: https://www.labor.ca.gov/employmentstatus/.

 Worker classification has tax implications and this is nothing new.
 There are different tax reporting and filing requirements for workers classified as employees or independent contractors.
 These frequently asked questions are designed to help workers achieve tax compliance by minimizing errors in preparing tax returns, paying the correct amount of tax, and filing accurate tax returns.